Overview

 You should store your emergency fund in any account that doesn’t carry any risk.
 Two options are:

-Wealthsimple has savings accounts for individuals or multiple people.
-It currently pays 1.5% interest and is a risk-free way to store your emergency fund while also earning a little interest.
-A savings account is good for an emergency fund because you can access your funds immediately. -
+Wealthsimple has individual and joint Cash accounts.
+It's a risk-free way to store your emergency fund while also earning a little interest.
+A Cash account is good for an emergency fund because you can access your funds immediately.

-A high-interest savings ETF is a type of investment that purchases savings accounts across Canada.
+You might consider moving your funds to a high-interest savings portfolio instead.
+A high-interest savings portfolio is a type of investment that purchases savings accounts across Canada.
 Unlike guaranteed investment certificates (GICs), there is no minimum holding period and you make a withdrawal at any time.

 Why shouldn’t I invest my emergency fund in something like the Conservative portfolio that has lower risk?